Structured Style-Rewrite with Chain-of-Thought Planning for Low-Resource Character Dialogue: Ethical Considerations

+\paragraph{CoT supervision contributes to style transfer.} Removing CoT supervision reduces Valid Style Score by $0.055$ (from $0.632$ to $0.577$).
+This suggests that chain-of-thought distillation functions as an effective training-time inductive bias, helping the model generate higher-quality explicit reasoning traces at inference time, thereby improving the precision of style planning before surface realization.

+\paragraph{Pragmatic and syntactic components provide fine-grained refinements.} Removing PragmaticStyle or StructuralVector causes drops of $-0.025$ and $-0.023$ in Valid Style Score, respectively---measurable but substantially smaller than the format signature effect ($-0.069$).
+The ablation pattern reveals a clear hierarchy: format signatures serve as the primary driver of style transfer, with the syntactic vector and pragmatic profile acting as secondary refiners that fine-tune model behavior, particularly in the context of DPO alignment.

+\paragraph{CoT-Shared design prevents shortcut learning.} To empirically validate the CoT shortcut hypothesis (Section~\ref{sec:dpo}), we train a standard DPO variant in which the reasoning trace is \emph{not} shared across chosen and rejected pairs, keeping all other hyperparameters identical.
+As shown in Table~\ref{tab:ablation}, standard DPO yields a Valid Style Score of 0.610---statistically indistinguishable from Ours(SFT) (0.610)---and reduces Semantic Score from 0.897 to 0.860.
+Training dynamics further corroborate this: standard DPO reaches 100\% pair accuracy by Step~60 and exhibits a monotonically exploding reward margin (0.26 $\to$ 3.26 by Step~220), characteristic of shortcut convergence.\footnote{Li Yunlong is an exception where standard DPO slightly outperforms CoT-Shared (0.549 vs.\ 0.510), likely due to domain-specific military vocabulary in its CoT traces correlating with output style quality.} These results confirm that the CoT-Shared construction is necessary for directing preference gradients toward output-level style execution.

-We present a unified framework for low-resource character style transfer that decomposes character style into interpretable lexical, syntactic, and pragmatic dimensions, combined with a rewrite-based data augmentation pipeline and implicit Chain-of-Thought (CoT) supervision.
-Experiments demonstrate that our approach achieves a Pareto-optimal balance between semantic fidelity and stylistic expressiveness, significantly improving Valid Style Score over both retrieval-based and vanilla SFT baselines while maintaining high semantic consistency.
-The structured style vector further enables zero-shot generalization to unseen characters under extreme cold-start conditions (N=25), confirming that the model captures abstract stylistic tendencies rather than memorizing surface expressions.
-Finally, CoT distillation allows complex style reasoning to be absorbed into model parameters, eliminating explicit reasoning tokens at inference time and reducing deployment overhead.
-These findings suggest that combining explicit structural constraints with implicit reasoning internalization is a promising paradigm for controllable, low-hallucination style generation on consumer hardware.
+We present a two-stage framework for low-resource character style transfer that decomposes character style into interpretable format signature, syntactic, and pragmatic components, combined with Chain-of-Thought (CoT) supervision and a CoT-Shared DPO stage that bridges the gap between style planning and surface realization.
+Extensive ablation confirms that format signatures serve as the primary style carrier while syntactic and pragmatic features provide complementary refinements.
+Experiments across eight characters from four domains demonstrate that Ours(DPO) achieves a Valid Style Score of $0.632$ while maintaining semantic fidelity ($0.878$), placing on the Pareto frontier among the evaluated systems on consumer hardware.
+Few-shot adaptation to an unseen character under extreme cold-start (N=25) suggests that the model captures abstract stylistic tendencies rather than memorizing surface expressions.
+The core components of the framework are language-agnostic in principle; extension to multilingual and non-fictional character settings is a natural direction for future work.